Developmental Assets Cohort

 Mariah works with primarily older kids on high-risk cognitive behaviors.
 She also does community service in her position and life skills facilitating.
 She attended a Developmental Assets training and liked how it applied directly to her work and can be used across the whole community.

-Luz E. Michael
+Luz E. Michel

 Latino Education Outreach and Program Manager